Lets get right into this and learn all about a dude who has a life more interesting than 90% of the people you’ll ever meet.

-I LOVE the term “The War between the States.”
-Civil War is what we use and all, which is fine, but the weirdo “The War between the States” they use in The South is so poetic.
+I LOVE the term “The War Between the States.”
+Civil War is what we use and all, which is fine, but south of the Mason-Dixon line, they still believe in their poetry.
+“The War between the States”

 Williams and his wife Connie (née Taylor) were married from 1960 until her death on December 29, 2007.
 They had one daughter, Devon.
 Williams is a cousin of former NBA player Julius Erving.

 You can be a lauded expert in economics, known for your wit, admired by your peers, but if your cousin is Dr. J then that will always be the coolest thing about you.